Switzerland travel guide

 8,588,758 (UN estimate 2019).

 Federal City Bern.

-There has been an increase in reports of theft especially in larger cities, at Geneva airport and on trains to/from Geneva.
+There is an ongoing risk of theft, especially in larger cities, at Geneva airport and on trains to/from Geneva.
+See Crime.

-Terrorists are likely to try to carry out attacks in Switzerland.
+Terrorist attacks in Switzerland can’t be ruled out.
 You should remain vigilant and follow the advice of local authorities.
+See Terrorism

 If you need to contact the emergency services, call 112 (general emergency calls), 118 (fire), 117 (police) or 144 (ambulance).